Law enforcement in Ukraine: Law enforcement agencies during the war

-During the ongoing Russo-Ukrainian War, especially during the period of the Russian full-scale invasion of Ukraine, the police and other law enforcement bodies had to carry out functions that are not typical for law enforcement bodies at times of peace: participating in defence and countersabotage, providing humanitarian aid, investigating war crimes, catching collaborants, enforcing curfews, assisting in carrying out mobilization.
+During the ongoing Russo-Ukrainian War, especially during the period of the Russian full-scale invasion of Ukraine, the police and other law enforcement bodies had to carry out functions that are not typical for law enforcement bodies at times of peace: participating in defence and countersabotage, providing humanitarian aid, investigating war crimes, catching collaborationists, enforcing curfews, assisting in carrying out mobilization.

 At the very beginning of the full-scale invasion, the State Border Guard Service was one of the first to engage with the invading forces.
 When they moved deeper into the Ukrainian territory, the police was likewise one of the first to stand in their way.
-Apart from that, police together with other law enforcement units were busy with detecting and neutralising enemy sabotage squads, detecting and detaining collaborants, organising evacuation of civil population, closing the roads for the Ukrainian military to move around faster, shooting down enemy drones and so on.
+Apart from that, police together with other law enforcement units were busy with detecting and neutralising enemy sabotage squads, detecting and detaining collaborationists, organising evacuation of civil population, closing the roads for the Ukrainian military to move around faster, shooting down enemy drones and so on.
 National Police, National Guard, State Border Guard Service, Security Service and other law enforcement bodies continued to participate in warface together with the Armed Forces throughout the war.

 Throughout the full-scale invasion, police was participating in evacuating people from territories which were becoming close to the warfare zone, delivering humanitarian aid to those who were unable or unwilling to evacuate.
 Police and other law enforcement take part in responses to cases when Russian missiles or drones hit civilian housing or infrastructure: gathering and documenting evidence, protecting those scenes from looting.
 Police officers could often be seen disassembling rubbles or tending to the wounded, together with firemen, rescuers and paramedics.

 Another big task for the National Police, National Guard and Security Service are the so-called "stabilisation measures", which are initiated on the territories just left by the Russian forces.
-Law enforcement units enter those territories right after combat units, and start to demine land, buildings and infrastructure objects, search for remaining hiding enemy combatants, search for local collaborants, start to document crimes that happened in period of absence of Ukrainian authorities, detect and detain those who committed crimes during that period, deploy general law enforcement activities from scratch.
+Law enforcement units enter those territories right after combat units, and start to demine land, buildings and infrastructure objects, search for remaining hiding enemy combatants, search for local collaborationists, start to document crimes that happened in period of absence of Ukrainian authorities, detect and detain those who committed crimes during that period, deploy general law enforcement activities from scratch.